Student Financial Aid

 UNF provides a comprehensive student financial aid program.
 Aid eligibility is based on individual need, educational costs, and availability of funds.
 Awards may consist of scholarships, loans, grants, waivers/exemptions and/or work-study.
-Funds are limited; therefore, students are encouraged to complete a Free Application for Federal Student Aid (FAFSA), found at www.fafsa.ed.gov, no later than the February 14 priority deadline in order to be considered for institutional aid.
-Inquiries concerning financial aid should be directed to One-Stop Student Services.
-Please be advised that:
+Funds are limited; therefore, students are encouraged to complete a Free Application for Federal Student Aid (FAFSA), found at www.fafsa.ed.gov, as soon as possible after it becomes available online on October 1 each year using UNF's FAFSA school code- 009841.

 If a student has accepted financial aid award(s), the University will typically defer the payment of tuition.
 This deferment of tuition and fees based on anticipated financial aid will expire several weeks into the semester.
 If a student’s anticipated aid has not disbursed by the time the deferment expires, the student may be assessed a late fee.
-In these situations, the financial aid is not necessarily lost or cancelled; it simply indicates the tuition deferment has expired.
+In these situations, the financial aid is not necessarily lost or canceled; it simply indicates the tuition deferment has expired.
 Students should proactively monitor their myWings and UNF e-mail accounts for financial aid requirements and/or messages.
 Federal Work-Study Program and Florida Prepaid Program cannot be used for tuition deferment.

 Students who are not eligible for tuition deferment must make payment online via myWings or in person at the Cashier’s Office by the payment deadline posted on the Academic Calendar.

 The first disbursement of financial aid usually occurs after the third week of classes.
 Financial aid refunds are issued to eligible students on a weekly basis throughout the term.
-Under the Federal Direct Loan Program, first time borrowers at UNF must complete a loan entrance counseling and sign a Master Promissory Note at studentloans.gov before funds may be released.
-Please note that all tuition/fees, housing charges, and other authorized University debts will be deducted from the student’s financial aid before any other action is taken.
+Under the Federal Direct Loan Program, first-time borrowers at UNF must complete a loan entrance counseling and sign a Master Promissory Note at studentloans.gov before funds may be released.
+Please note that all tuition/fees, housing charges and other authorized University debts will be deducted from the student’s financial aid before any other action is taken.
 Once all institutional fees have been paid, any remaining funds will be electronically deposited into the student’s bank account if the student has elected to enroll in Direct Deposit.

 NOTE: All financial aid recipients should be prepared to meet their living expenses during the first four weeks of class.